trevortomlin/Caesar-Cypher/README.md

 # Caesar-Cypher
-A program that shifts the user's to a new value
+A program that shifts the user's input to a new value